 Equiano's second owner, a Quaker merchant, taught him to read and write and introduced him to Christianity.
-In 1766 Equiano was able to make enough money to buy his freedom.
+He also let Equiano make his own trade deals as a 'side hustle'.
+In 1766 Equiano was able to make enough money from his own deals to buy his freedom.
 He became a sailor and travelled to London, where he joined the abolition movement.

-In 1789 he published an autobiography, The Interesting Narrative of the Life of Olaudah Equiano or Gustavus Vassa, the African, about his life as a slave.
+In 1789 he published an autobiography, The Interesting Narrative of the Life of Olaudah Equiano or Gustavus Vassa, the African, about his life as an enslaved person.
 It became a bestseller and helped the abolitionist cause.

 Ottobah Cugoano (c.1750-1788)

 Ghanaian born Cugoano was also sold into slavery as a child, for the price of "a gun, a piece of cloth, and some lead", he wrote later.